pymeasure/leco-protocol/control_protocol.md

 #### Naming scheme

-Each Component has an individual name, given by the user, the _Component Name_.
+Each Component must have an individual name, given by the user, the _Component Name_.
 A Component Name must be a series of bytes, without the ASCII character "." (byte value 46).
-Component Names must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Components connected to a single Coordinator.
+Component Names must be unique in a {ref}`Node <network-structure.md#node>`, i.e. among the Components (except other Coordinators) connected to a single Coordinator.
-The Coordinator itself has the Component Name `COORDINATOR` (ASCII encoded).
+A Coordinator itself must have the Component Name `COORDINATOR` (ASCII encoded).

-Similarly, every node has a name, the _Namespace_.
+Similarly, every Node has a name, the _Namespace_.
-Every Namespace has to be unique in the Network.
+Every Namespace must be unique in the Network.
 As each Component belongs to exactly one Node, it is fully identified by the combination of Namespace and Component Name, which is globally unique.
 This _full name_ is the composition of Namespace, ".", and Component Name.
 For example `N1.CA` is the full name of the Component `CA` in the Node `N1`.